American imperialism: 1941–1945: World War II

-At the start of World War II the United States of America had multiple territories in the Pacific.
+At the start of World War II, the US had multiple territories in the Pacific.
 The majority of these territories were military bases like Midway, Guam, Wake Island and Hawaii.
 Japan's surprise attack on Pearl Harbor was what ended up bringing the United States into the war.
 Japan also launched multiple attacks on other American Territories like Guam and Wake Island.
 By early 1942 Japan also was able to take over the Philippine islands.
 At the end of the Philippine island campaign the general MacArthur stated "I came through and I shall return" in response to the Americans losing the island to the Japanese.
 The loss of American territories ended the decisive Battle of Midway.
 The Battle of Midway was the American offensive to stop Midway Island from falling into Japanese control.
 This led to the pushback of American forces and the recapturing of American territories.
 There were many battles that were fought against the Japanese which retook both allied territory as well as took over Japanese territories.
 In October 1944 American started their plan to retake the Philippine islands.
 Japanese troops on the island ended up surrendering in August 1945.
 After the Japanese surrender on September 2, 1945, the United States occupied and reformed Japan up until 1952.
-The United States granted the Philippines independence on July 4, 1946.
+The maximum geographical extension of American direct political and military control happened in the aftermath of World War II, in the period after the surrender and occupations of Germany and Austria in May and later Japan and Korea in September 1945 and before the United States granted the Philippines independence on July 4, 1946.